Gail Simmons: Community service and board memberships

 Gail actively supports Common Threads, an organization that teaches low-income children to cook wholesome, affordable meals.
 She was a founding member of Food & Wine’s Grow for Good Campaign to raise funds and awareness for sustainable agriculture programs in the United States.
 She sits on the boards of the American Institute of Wine & Food, Hot Bread Kitchen, the Institute of Culinary Education’s Alumni Committee, the Women at NBCU Advisory Board, and the food rescue organization City Harvest.

 Recognition

 She was selected for the 2010 Forward 50 by The Jewish Daily Forward.

 She has been featured in such media outlets as New York Magazine, Travel + Leisure, GQ, People, TV Guide, Entertainment Weekly, and Los Angeles Times, and was named the #1 Reality TV Judge in America by The New York Post.

 Personal life

 Simmons married Jeremy Abrams in 2008.
 Their wedding featured a farmers' market theme and appeared in Martha Stewart's Real Weddings magazine.
 Simmons wore a Carolina Herrera wedding gown and her mother's veil from 42 years earlier.
 She said in 2012 she "put a big chunk of savings into his business," Audiostiles which creates background music programming for the hospitality industry.
 She gave birth to their daughter Dahlia Rae on 29 December 2013.
 Simmons gave birth to their second child, a son named Kole Jack, on May 23, 2018.
+On May 19, 2022, Simmons became an American citizen on her 46th birthday.